medialab/minet/docs/cli.md

 columns being added to the output:

-. "index": index of the line in the original file (the output will be
+. "original_index": index of the line in the original file (the output will be
     arbitrarily ordered since multiple requests are performed concurrently).
-. "resolved": final resolved url (after solving redirects) if different
+. "resolved_url": final resolved url (after solving redirects) if different
     from starting url.
-. "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
+. "http_status": HTTP status code of the request, e.g. 200, 404, 503 etc.
+. "datetime_utc": datetime when the response was finished.
-. "error": an error code if anything went wrong when performing the request.
+. "fetch_error": an error code if anything went wrong when performing the request.
 . "filename": path to the downloaded file, relative to the folder given
     through -O/--output-dir.
 . "mimetype": detected mimetype of the requested file.